0glabs/0g-storage-node/README.md

 - If you want to build a project using 0G storage, please refer to the [0G Storage SDK](https://docs.0g.ai/build-with-0g/storage-sdk) guide.

 ## Support and Additional Resources
 We want to do everything we can to help you be successful while working on your contribution and projects.
-Here you'll find various resources and communities that may help you complete a project or contribute to 0G.
+Here, you'll find various resources and communities that may help you complete a project or contribute to 0G.

 ### Communities
 - [0G Telegram](https://t.me/web3_0glabs)